annebrown/content-data/content/2.tooling/VCS/2.github/pull-requests.md

 ---
 title: 'Pull Requests'
 description: 'GitHub PRs'
-lastModified: '2025-01-08'
+lastModified: '2025-03-31'
 ---

+# Description

+- PRs facilitate collaborative code review.
-A PR request asks for changes made in a branch to be merged into the main branch.
+- Asks for changes made in a branch to be merged into the main branch.

-PRs facilitate collaborative code review.

 ## Usage